chuckbenger/WinnipegTransitAPI/readme.md

 This is a simple Java library fully compatible with Android to make use of the Winnipeg Transit API (http://api.winnipegtransit.com).

 ##Usage
-The API is pretty simple just create and instance of WinnipegTransitRequest class and you're good to go
+The API is pretty simple just create and instance of a service using the singleton method and you're good to go

-	//Pull locations around a utm coordinate within 100 meters with a limit of 10 TransitService.init("my api key");
+	//Pull locations around a geometric coordinate within 100 meters with a limit of 10 BusStopService service = BusStopService.getInstance();
-    Location locationService = Location.getInstance();
+    URI busStops = service.atGeographicCoordinate(49.895, -97.138, 500, 10, true);
-    Locations queryResult = locationService.atUTMCoordinate(633861, 5525798,100,10);
+    //Send the web request using whatever library you want Stop stop = service.convertStreamToObject(inputstream);

 ##Currently supports the following API's
 * Scheduled times for a stop